SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

 or [Docker][docker].
 The Docker installation is the one we recommend to use for its simplicity.

 After either a Docker or manual installation Jekyll should be fired up with this theme.
-You can now add pages, documents, data, etc. like normal to test your theme's contents.
+You can now add pages, documents, data, etc. to test your theme's contents.
 As you make modifications to your theme and to your content, the site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 When the theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your